The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Prospects for Cosmology

 \section{Prospects for Cosmology}

-Our detection of the \lyaf auto and cross-correlations using a relatively small sample of LBG spectra demonstrates the feasibility of using the \lyaf{} in LBGs as a large-scale structure tracer.
-To assess the potential of LBG-based measurements for cosmological applications, we present forecasts for the precision achievable on Baryon Acoustic Oscillation (BAO) and Full Shape (FS) measurements of the correlation function.
-We consider a future survey covering 5,000 $\deg^2$ with a surface density of 1,000 LBGs per $\deg^2$, assuming target selection similar to that of our COSMOS sample.
-We explore the expected performance using two complementary methods: a forecast based on synthetic LBG spectra (\Cref{subsec:mock_forecast}), and a Fisher matrix approach (\Cref{subsec:fisher_forecast}).
+Our detection of the \lyaf auto and cross-correlations using a relatively low-SNR and small sample of LBG spectra from DESI observations demonstrates the feasibility of performing large-scale clustering analyses with the \lyaf from dense LBG samples in future wide-area spectroscopic surveys.
+To quantify the cosmological potential of such measurements, we present forecasts for the expected precision on Baryon Acoustic Oscillation (BAO) and Full-Shape (FS) parameters of the correlation functions.
+We consider a future survey covering 5,000~$\deg^2$ with a surface density of 1,000 spectroscopically confirmed LBGs per~$\deg^2$, assuming target selection similar to that of our COSMOS sample.
+The expected performance is evaluated using two complementary approaches: a forecast based on synthetic LBG spectra (\Cref{subsec:mock_forecast}) and a Fisher-matrix analysis (\Cref{subsec:fisher_forecast}).
+For context, we also include analogous quasar-based forecasts over a 5,000~$\deg^2$ footprint of the completed DESI \lya\ quasar survey, allowing a direct comparison with the LBG-based results.

 We define the parallel and transverse BAO dilation parameters as